corefan/xenko-docs/en/manual/graphics/materials/material-attributes.md

 There are two types of attribute:

-- attributes used as input values for a shading model (for example, the Diffuse attribute provides only color used by the diffuse shading model)
+- attributes used as input values for a shading model (for example, the **Diffuse** attribute provides only color used by the diffuse shading model)
-- attributes that can change the shading model (for example, the Diffuse Shading Model [like Lambert] interprets the diffuse attribute color)
+- attributes that can change the shading model (for example, the Diffuse Shading Model, like Lambert, interprets the diffuse attribute color)

 Attributes contribute to a layer of a material.
 If a material is directly used as a model material, all its root attributes are considered part of the first layer.